pixeldesu/misairu/README.md

 // create misairu instance
 const ev = new misairu(media, timings)

-document.addEventListener('misairu.ready', function(event) {
+// you only need this if your audiosource is external e.g. a link to an audio file document.addEventListener('misairu.ready', function(event) {
   // start playback once misairu is ready ev.start()